AmmarMian/numerical_optimization/content/docs/lectures/advanced/proximal_methods.md

 ---
-title: 1.
+title: 2.
 Proximal methods
-weight: 1
+weight: 2.
 ---

-# Non-convex problems
+# Proximal methods

 Soon to be added.